spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-kubectl.md

 Metrics are "`scraped`" from deployed pods by Prometheus when configured with the appropriate annotations.
 The scraped metrics are viewable through Grafana dashboards.
-Out of the box, Grafana comes pre-configured with a Prometheus data source connection along with SCDF-specific Grafana dashboards to monitor the streaming applications composed in a data pipeline.
+Out of the box, Grafana comes pre-configured with a Prometheus data source connection along with Data Flow specific Grafana dashboards to monitor the streaming applications composed in a data pipeline.